Jeffrey-Ede/Electron-Micrograph-Denoiser/README.md

 ## Architecture

-Our network is inspired by networks Google developed for semantic image segementation.
-It was developed to test how well a deep atrous convolutional encode-decoder can denoise electron micrographs.
-The answer is pretty well!
-It improves upon the mean squared error and structural similarity indices of existing methods by ~25% and ~15%.
-More details will be found in a paper published on it soon.

 <p align="center">
   <img src="noise-removal-nn.png">
 </p>

+This network was developed to test how well a deep atrous convolutional encode-decoder can denoise electron micrographs.
+The answer is pretty well!
+It improves upon the mean squared error and structural similarity indices of existing methods by 25% and~15%, respectively.
+It is inspired by networks Google developed for semantic image segmentation.

 ## Examples